jkohlin/wordpress-basics/personal-portfolio-2-content-plan.md

 | Work (homepage) | Default |
 | About | Default |

-> You can edit the templates later when you have them.
+> You can change templates later when you have them.

 #### Projects
 For the project content you can add real material, or publsih some example projetc posts just to see something in the templates.